echapuis/LSTM-langdetect/README.md

 This project detects and distinguishes between two languages using LSTMs.

-This work was the produce of a collaboration between myself and M.S.
+This work was the product of a collaboration between myself and M.S.
 Suraj.
 This was the final project of our CSE 6240 Web Search and Text Mining graduate course.

 # Part 1 - Building String Scoring Models